Tams3d/T3D-GN-Presets/Changelogs/T3D GN Presets (v1.0.0).md

 ## :open_file_folder: Files & Source Code

-  - [init.py]() has the python code for the Addon, which contains some adaptations from other scripts with the same [Licence](https://github.com/Tams3d/T3D-GN-Presets/blob/Master/LICENSE).
+  - [init.py]() has the Python code for the Addon, which contains some adaptations from other scripts with the same [Licence](https://github.com/Tams3d/T3D-GN-Presets/blob/Master/LICENSE).
   - The [geonode_nodes.blend](https://github.com/Tams3d/T3D-GN-Presets/blob/Master/geonode_nodes.blend) contains All the Node-groups as Fake-User which is being appended by the Addon; changes may bring errors.
   - The [geonode_nodes.json](https://github.com/Tams3d/T3D-GN-Presets/blob/Master/geonode_nodes.json) contains the actual work of the menus and submenus with names of the Node-groups.
   - All these files follow the same [Licence](https://github.com/Tams3d/T3D-GN-Presets/blob/Master/README.md#licencing--files).